 1. Deliver a consistent brand promise

-It is widely recognised that providing outstanding customer service is key to making you stand out from the competition and to generate long-term financial rewards.
+It is widely recognised that providing outstanding customer service is key to making you stand out from the competition and to generating long-term financial rewards.

 2. Role definitions need to be specific for sales and service consultants

 Do your call centre sales teams take orders or do they proactively pursue all sales opportunities?
 McDermott says, “when working with a global IT firm, we recommended that their salespeople should regard the focus of their conversations with customers as a means of encouraging customers to buy rather than simply the provision of product information”.